St. Paul weighs future of homeless drop-in center as neighbors, businesses complain

 "We want to be good neighbors.
 I don't know if we're going to be welcomed, but I would like to be accepted into the community," Jalma said.

-Susan Adair, whose owned a condo across the street from Freedom House since 2004, said she's never seen her neighborhood like this.
-People have forced their way into her building, and sleep under tarps in the yard.
-She now carries pepper spray so she can still walk outside.
+Susan Adair, who has owned a condo across the street from the Freedom House building since 2004, said she's never seen her neighborhood like this.
+People have forced their way into her building and sleep under tarps in the yard.

+Jalma said Freedom House does not condone that behavior, though it's likely those individuals weren't able to stay in an overnight shelter at that time.

 "I'm not a fearful person and I refuse to stay in my house and live my life in fear," Adair said.
 "But I am certainly more cautious."

-They don't condone this, though it's likely that those individuals can't stay in an overnight shelter at that time, said Jalma.
-She encouraged neighbors to reach out to her about what they are seeing or come into Freedom House for a tour.
+Jalma encouraged neighbors to reach out to her about their experiences or come into Freedom House for a tour.

-Since the day shelters opening, the city has enhanced cleanliness and trash pickup in addition to the added law enforcement support, according to deputy mayor Tincher.
+Since the day shelter's opening, the city has enhanced cleanliness and trash pickup in addition to the added law enforcement support, Tincher said.

-Frederick said he thought it was unfair to accuse business owners of not being empathetic.
+Frederick said it was unfair to accuse business owners of not being empathetic.

 "Right now restaurants need to survive.
 We're not trying to make money.
 We're just trying not to close right now," Frederick said.

-Gosiger and Frederick do not want to see the day shelter stay permanently on West Seventh.
-They want more community involvement on the future of this project, and are meeting weekly with other businesses to discuss their concerns.
+Gosiger and Frederick do not want the day shelter to stay on W. 7th permanently.
+They want more community involvement in Freedom House's future, and are meeting weekly with other businesses to discuss their concerns.

 Zoë Jackson covers St. Paul for the Star Tribune.
 She previously covered young voters through the Report For America program, supported by the Minneapolis Foundation.
 612-673-7112 • @zoemjack